muratk5n/thirdwave/en/2022/02/ammonia.md

 says project leader, Senior Principal Scientist John Bøgild Hansen. ...

-In conventional plants today, ammonia is made by combining hydrogen, produced from coal or natural gas or another fossil fuel, with nitrogen, produced by an air separation unit (ASU).
-Fossil hydrocarbons aren’t the only viable source of hydrogen but, in most places, they are the cheapest.
+In conventional plants today, ammonia is made by combining hydrogen, produced from coal or natural gas or another polluting fuel, with nitrogen, produced by an air separation unit (ASU).
+Polluting hydrocarbons aren’t the only viable source of hydrogen but, in most places, they are the cheapest.
 I’ve previously written about how today’s natural gas-fed Haber-Bosch plant is almost perfectly energy